petrbouchal/petrbouchal/README.md

-### I do data analysis and build open tools for good public governance
+### I do data analysis and build open tools for good public governance.

 More at [petrbouchal.github.io](https://petrbouchal.github.io).